-4.1.3 Conclusion
+4.1.3.1 Conclusion

-Whilst provision has been made in the KMWLP for the continued disposal of Allington EfW residues to landfill (by virtue of Policy CSW5), the above assessment indicates that the need for additional void to the extent projected previously, may not materialise and that alternative management routes to landfill are viable.
-Given that landfill is at the bottom of the hierarchy future arisings of APC residue requiring management may be managed through methods other than landfill either within Kent or elsewhere.
-The tension between continuing to identify the Norwood Quarry site as a strategic allocation and the need to encourage diversion of this waste from landfill where possible is recognised in para 6.4.3 which states the following:
+Whilst provision was made in the KMWLP for the continued disposal of Allington EfW residues to landfill (by virtue of the allocation of an extension to Norwood Quarry landfill in Policy CSW5), the above assessment indicates that the need for additional void to the extent projected previously, may not materialise and that alternative management routes to landfill are viable.
+Given that landfill is at the bottom of the waste hierarchy, future arisings of APC residue requiring management may be managed through other methods that are preferred to landfill, either within Kent or elsewhere.
+The tension between continuing to identify the Norwood Quarry site as a strategic allocation and the need to encourage diversion of this waste from landfill, where possible, is already recognised in para 6.4.3 of the Kent MWLP in the following terms: